big img

 Implantable Contact Lens Risks

 Generally, the ICL procedure goes smoothly.
-However, there is always a small risk that something could go wrong.
+However, as with any surgical procedure, there's always a small risk that something could go wrong.

-As the ICL is being inserted into the eye, it could bump the inner side of the cornea, called the endothelium.
-The endothelium contains the water pumps for the cornea and could be damaged in the process.
-This could lead to corneal swelling and resultant blurry vision.
+During the insertion of the ICL, there's a chance it could bump the inner side of the cornea, known as the endothelium.
+The endothelium is responsible for pumping water into the cornea, and damage to it could lead to corneal swelling and blurry vision.

-If the ICL bumps the natural lens of the eye while it’s being positioned, it could cause a cataract to form.
-This can cause blurry vision and may require surgical intervention.
+If the ICL comes into contact with the eye's natural lens while being positioned, it could lead to the formation of a cataract and cause blurry vision.
+In some cases, it could require surgical intervention.

 Am I a Good Candidate for ICL (Implantable Contact Lens)?

 Weighing implantable contact lens pros and cons is important when considering this refractive surgery option.
-Talk to your doctor today about whether ICL is right for you.
+If you're considering this procedure, talk to your doctor today about whether ICL is right for you.

 Can you rub your eyes after ICL?